Statsig vs. PostHog

 Check mark

-Better for teams
+Built for cross-functional product teams

 Check mark